Guicbdiniz/cryptopals-challenges/Set 1/Challenge 1/README.md

 ## Solution

-The easiest way to do it is simply using Go's standard library [base64 package](https://pkg.go.dev/encoding/base64) and (hex package)[https://pkg.go.dev/encoding/hex].
+The easiest way to do it is simply using Go's standard library [base64 package](https://pkg.go.dev/encoding/base64) and [hex package](https://pkg.go.dev/encoding/hex).

 But, of course, the main idea is to understand the encoding schemas better.
 So I must create my own functions to deal with the encoding and decoding of strings.